NaluCFD/Nalu/docs/source/user/nalu_run/nalu_inp.rst

        roughness_height: 0.2
        gravity_vector_component: 3
        reference_temperature: 300.0

+The entry :inpfile:`gravity_vector_component` is an integer that specifies the component of the gravity vector, defined in :inpfile:`solution_options.gravity`, that should be used in the definition of the Monin-Obukhov length scale calculation.
+The entry :inpfile:`reference_temperature` is the reference temperature used in calculation of the Monin-Obukhov length scale.

 When there is mesh motion involved the wall boundary must specify a user function to determine relative velocity at the surface.